(Bangalore, Mysore, Coorg, Wayanad, Cochin, Thekkady, Kumarakom)

 Guided tour of Periyar National Park and Tiger Reserve set high in the mountain ranges of the Western Ghats.
 The park has a picturesque lake at the heart of the sanctuary.
 Altogether 62 different kinds of mammal have been recorded in Periyar, including almost 1000 elephants and gaur, sambar (horse deer), barking deer, mouse deer, Dholes (Indian wild dogs), mongoose and leopards.
 Though it's called the tiger reserve, there are hardly any tigers left in the sanctuary.

 Meet your driver for a private transfer to Kumarakom.

-Enjoy a private tour of the Kumarakom bird sanctuary.
-Spread across 14 acres the sanctuary is a favourite haunt of migratory birds and an ornithologist's paradise.
-Egrets, darters, herons, teal, waterfowl, cuckoo, wild duck and migratory birds like the Siberian storks that live here.
-The best way to watch the birds is a boat trip round the islands.
+Enjoy a tour of the Kumarakom bird sanctuary.
+Spread across 14 acres the sanctuary is a favorite haunt of migratory birds and an ornithologist's paradise.
+Observe egrets, darters, herons, teal, waterfowl, cuckoo, wild duck and migratory birds like the Siberian storks that live here.
+The best way to watch the birds is on a boat trip along the islands.

 Meet your driver for a private transfer to Cochin (2 hrs).

 The Chancery Pavilion Hotel offers a very convenient location in the heart of the largest city of the Karnataka Indian State, close to the airport, the train station and the Exhibition Centre.
 A stay at this luxurious Bangalore 5-star hotel is a unique experience for international business travellers, who can combine pleasant work days with a rich choice of leisure facilities.
 The hotel's numerous services include ample halls and rooms for meetings, banquets, receptions, conferences and seminars, world class international cuisine and dishes, served in the hotel's restaurants, each with its own distinctive character, a fitness centre offering health and wellness facilities and an outdoor swimming pool.